NaiveDJack/hangman_ndj_top/README.md

 # HangmanNdjTop

-A game of Hangman featuring ASCII art. by Daniele Latella(github.com/naivedjack)
+A CLI game of Hangman featuring ASCII art. by Daniele Latella(github.com/naivedjack)
 Stickman art by Joan G. Stark @ asciiart.eu
 Project is part of The Odin Project curriculum